bellaxing/cs445-labs/Lab2/lab2.md

-# CS445 - Lab 2 Modern Web Browsers
+# CS445 - Modern Web Browsers

 ## Write a paper about how JS engine optimize JavaScript code.
 **There is many correct answers about this lab, not limited to be one**